Hurricane Dorian risk ‘increasing’ for Myrtle Beach as it continues to strengthen

 Hurricane Dorian may be taking aim at the Carolinas

 The Category 4 storm is moving west at 8 mph with maximum sustained winds of 150 mph as it nears the northwestern Bahamas.
-The latest projections have Dorian tracking northward along the East Coast with the Grand Strand in the middle of its path.
+The latest projections have Dorian tracking northward along the East Coast with the Grand Strand in the middle of its path as forecasts have it slowing down and turning north as it nears the coast.
+However, if Dorian is to move farther east it’s possible its eye might not make landfall.

+“Like GFS Ensemble, most members of Euro ensemble show center of #Dorain offshore of SC.
+I’ll stress again, impacts will occur far from the center even on west side,” reads a tweet from Ed Piotrowski, meteorologist for WPDE, The Sun News’ Grand Strand News Alliance partner.
+“Virtual guarantee of some surge/big surf.
+How much rain/wind depends on exact track.
+Not resolvable now.”

-Life-threatening storm surge and hurricane-force winds are still possible for Florida’s east coast, the National Hurricane Center reports while noting the storm is expected to slow down and turn northward near or just offshore of the East Coast in the middle part of next week.
+Life-threatening storm surge and hurricane-force winds are still possible for Florida’s east coast, the National Hurricane Center reports.
+A portion of the Sunshine State is now under a tropical storm watch.

 The NHC reports it is still too early to determine when or where the strongest surge and winds could take place.